 Bend stands out as a winter playground for all, thanks to the incredible roster of adaptive skiing programs offered through Oregon Adaptive Sports (OAS).

 OAS has been in operation in Bend since launching in 1996 as a grassroots adaptive program with the goal of sharing a love of skiing and the outdoors with disabled persons.
-Now 22 years later, OAS is a registered nonprofit working year-round to empower people of all abilities to fully engage in the outdoors.
-OAS offers year-round instruction in 10 sports, with the founding winter instruction, including skiing, snowboarding and Nordic disciplines, continuing to grow and serve both the local community and visitors to Bend.
+Now 23 years later, OAS is a registered nonprofit working year-round to empower people of all abilities to fully engage in the outdoors.
+OAS offers year-round instruction in 10 sports, with the founding winter instruction, including skiing, snowboarding, Nordic and snowshoeing disciplines, continuing to grow and serve both the local community and visitors to Bend.

-These skiing, snowboarding or cross-country skiing lessons are for everyone from first-timers to seasoned athletes with disabilities.
+The skiing, snowboarding and nordic skiing lessons are for everyone from first-timers to seasoned athletes with disabilities.
 Participants are paired with a certified adaptive instructor and fitted to appropriate equipment; OAS has a range of equipment available including bucket-seat style mono- and bi-skis, and upright style 3-track and 4-track skis with a slew of related adaptive accessories to create the ideal customized on-snow experience.
 OAS also offers instruction and dedicated equipment for guiding blind and visually impaired skiers, as well as teaching deaf and hard of hearing participants.

 Mt.
 Bachelor and Hoodoo generously partner with OAS, donating office space and offering both discounted volunteer and student lift tickets, which allows OAS to keep costs low.
-For those needing additional financial support, OAS also offers scholarship programs, which open for application on November 5, 2018.
+For those needing additional financial support, OAS also offers scholarship programs.

 A typical lesson day starts at the OAS offices at either Hoodoo or Mt.
 Bachelor, which includes meeting, assessment and gear fitting.
 Most lessons feature a two-to-one ratio of OAS staff/volunteers per student.
 Lessons are tailored to each student’s needs and goals.
 Some lessons can take place all day on the beginner magic carpet learning turns and independence, while skilled adaptive athletes could expect to make their way straight to the upper mountain to ski fresh powder or work on advanced progression techniques.
 Last season alone, OAS provided 1,000 winter lessons led by a core group of 15 PSIA certified staff instructors, with the additional support of 400 volunteer instructors and assistants.